-* If you subscribe to And Other Stories by the 10th February 2020, you will receive your copy of Wretchedness – in which all subscribers are thanked by name – in April 2020, before its official publication, as well as up to five other And Other Stories titles per year.
-Find out about subscribing to upcoming titles here.
+* If you subscribed to And Other Stories by the 10th February 2020, you will have received your copy of Wretchedness – in which all subscribers are thanked by name – in March 2020, before its official publication, as well as up to five other And Other Stories titles per year.
+Find out more about our subscriptions.

 - Andrzej Tichy’s first novel Sex liter luft (Six Litres of Air) received the prestigious Borås Tidnings Debutant Prize and in 2009 his second novel Fält (Fields) was shortlisted for the Nordic Council’s Literary Award and nominated as a Swedish Radio Novel of the Year.
 In 2016 Eländet (Wretchedness) was shortlisted for the August Prize.